RWS/graphql-client-dotnet/README.md

 Support
 -------
-At SDL we take your investment very seriously, and will do our best to support you throughout this journey.
+At SDL we take your investment in Digital Experience very seriously, and will do our best to support you throughout this journey.
-If you encounter any issues with the Digital Experience Accelerator, please reach out to us via one of the following channels:
+If you encounter any issues with the Digital Experience Delivery, please reach out to us via one of the following channels:

 - Report issues directly in [this repository](https://github.com/sdl/graphql-client/issues)
 - Ask questions 24/7 on the SDL Web Community at https://tridion.stackexchange.com